LazyDuchess/CarJack/README.md

 | Leave Helicopter             | Q                 | Left Bumper   | Ride movestyle   | Ride movestyle          |
 | Look Behind                  | Left Mouse Button | Y             | Trick 2          | Trick 2                 |
 | Lock/Unlock Helicopter Doors | Space             | D-Pad Right   | Jump             | Phone right             |

-### Air Control
-On Controller, the left stick lets you adjust the pitch and yaw of your vehicle.
-Holding handbrake will let you adjust the roll of your car rather than the yaw.

-On Keyboard + Mouse, the steering keys let you adjust the yaw of your vehicle.
-Holding handbrake lets you adjust the pitch with the accelerate and reverse keys and the roll with the steering keys.

 ## Dependencies
 If you're using a mod manager such as r2modman dependencies are automatically installed for you.